 The full and definitive exam regulations may be found in the grey book: http://www.admin.ox.ac.uk/examregs/

-In addition to the past paper available on Oxam, a sample paper is available here.
-[Note that this paper contains more question that the actual exam does.]
+In addition to the past papers available on Oxam, a sample paper is available here.
+[Note that this paper contains more questions that the actual exam does.]

 A collection paper will also be available to sit at the start of TT.
 Tutors who wish to set this paper should please email me to request a copy.
 (Arrangements for sitting the collection should be made by individual colleges, as usual.)